Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

 - Eventually wear out your air conditioner much faster.

 Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
 This requires the help of a certified HVAC tech.